nautobot/nautobot-app-golden-config/README.md

 You can find all the Markdown source for the App documentation under the [docs](https://github.com/nautobot/nautobot-plugin-golden-config/tree/develop/docs) folder in this repository.
 For simple edits, a Markdown capable editor is sufficient - clone the repository and edit away.

-If you need to view the fully generated documentation site, you can generate it with [mkdocs](https://www.mkdocs.org/).
+If you need to view the fully generated documentation site, you can build it with [mkdocs](https://www.mkdocs.org/).
 A container hosting the docs will be started using the invoke commands (details in the [Development Environment Guide](https://docs.nautobot.com/projects/golden-config/en/latest/dev/dev_environment/#docker-development-environment)) on [http://localhost:8001](http://localhost:8001).
 As your changes are saved, the live docs will be automatically reloaded.

 Any PRs with fixes or improvements are very welcome!